jkiv/pourlogic_client/README.md

 ## Compiling/Flashing

-As of now, compiling and flashing the Arduino can be done by opening pourlogic-client.pde in the Arduino IDE (http://arduino.cc/en/Main/Software) and using the Arduino IDE to flash your board.
+As of now, compiling and flashing the Arduino can be done usin the Arduino IDE (http://arduino.cc/en/Main/Software) and using the Arduino

 ## Third-Party Libraries